Wall Street edges back from its records as JPMorgan Chase and Delta kick off earnings season

-NEW YORK (AP) — U.S. stock indexes are edging back from their records on Tuesday following a mixed start to the latest profit reporting season for big U.S. companies.
-An update on inflation is meanwhile giving Wall Street little momentum, either upward or downward, after coming in close to expectations.
+NEW YORK (AP) — Wall Street is edging back from its records on Tuesday following a mixed start to the latest profit reporting season for big U.S. companies.

-The S&P 500 slipped 0.3% after drifting earlier between small gains and losses.
-The Dow Jones Industrial Average was down 343 points, or 0.7%, as of 10:15 a.m.
-Eastern time, and the Nasdaq composite was 0.2% lower.
+The S&P 500 slipped 0.4% after drifting between small gains and losses during the morning.
+The Dow Jones Industrial Average was down 408 points, or 0.8%, with a little less than an hour remaining in trading, and the Nasdaq composite was down 0.3%.
 Both the S&P 500 and Dow are coming off all-time highs.

+U.S. companies are under pressure to deliver strong growth in profits for the last three months of 2025 to justify the record-breaking runs for their stock prices.
+Analysts expect companies in the S&P 500 to deliver overall earnings per share that are 8.3% higher than a year earlier, according to FactSet.

+JPMorgan Chase helped kick off the latest reporting season by delivering weaker profit and revenue than analysts expected.
+Its stock fell 4.1% and was one of the heaviest weights on the market, but the shortfall may have been because some analysts hadn't updated their estimates to account for the earnings hit resulting from the bank's purchase of the Apple Card credit card portfolio.

+Revvity rose 5.5% after life sciences company said it expects to report profit for 2025 that's above the top end of the forecasted range it had earlier given.
+Its forecast for revenue in the fourth quarter also topped analysts' expectations.

+Cardinal Health added 2.8% after saying it expects to earn at least $10 in adjusted earnings per share in its fiscal 2026 year, up from its prior forecasted range of $9.65 to $9.85.

-Yields also eased in the bond market after the inflation data strengthened expectations that the Federal Reserve may be able to cut its main interest rate at least twice further in 2026 to shore up the job market.
+In the bond market, yields eased a bit after a highly anticipated update on inflation came in close to economists' expectations.
+The data strengthened expectations that the Federal Reserve may be able to cut its main interest rate at least twice in 2026 to shore up the job market.

 Lower interest rates could make borrowing cheaper for U.S. households and boost prices for investments, but they could also worsen inflation at the same time.
 Tuesday’s report showed that U.S. consumers paid prices last month for gasoline, food and other costs of living that were 2.7% higher overall than a year earlier.
 That’s a touch worse than economists expected and above the Fed’s 2% target for inflation.